Rio says trade, private equity eye aluminum assets

 “So we need to work with the minority shareholder to find a solution to that question, if we can.
 One possible avenue ... is that the company may decide to sell those assets.”

-Once it launches commercial output next year, Oyu Tolgoi is expected to produce more than 544,000 metric tonnes (599,657 tons) of copper, 650,000 ounces of gold, and 3 million ounces of silver a year on average over its first 10 years.
+Once it launches commercial output next year, Oyu Tolgoi is expected to produce more than 544,000 tonnes of copper, 650,000 ounces of gold, and 3 million ounces of silver a year on average over its first 10 years.

 Follow Reuters Summits on Twitter @Reuters_Summits